I completed the natural first step: I screamed.

 6. Don’t hold grudges or withhold feelings.

 Due to my fast paced lifestyle, I’m not much of a grudge holder.
 You’re sorry?
 Okay, let’s move on then.
 Some people struggle more in this area than I do, especially the quieter ones who don’t articulate their feelings as openly as extroverts like myself.
 It can be easy to ‘keep track’, as my family calls it, when your sister wrongs you.
 She has the opportunity to wrong you more than anyone else in life, because she’s close to you.
-And she’s a woman, and women are difficult to live with.

 Another version of holding grudges is withholding feelings.
 This is simply NOT communicating something that bothers until it mounts into a monster and blows up.
 Just like marriage, we have to communicate issues quickly and resolve them as soon as possible in order to maintain peace.
 Quieter sisters can do us louder ones a favor by communicating their hurts and annoyances, and we extroverts can do better by actually listening.